 - High-quality pencils.
 Not all pencils are created equal, and it shows … especially if your child is in high school and writing lots of essays.
 The Ticonderoga brand is legendary among homeschool circles!

 Places and people

 - Your area library.
 Libraries provide not only books, but also audiobooks, CDs, movies and Internet access.
 If a particular book isn’t available in your area, try requesting an interlibrary loan.

 - Homeschool conferences.
-Many families find that conferences (such as our March 31-April 1 spring conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
+Many families find that conferences (such as our April 5-6, 2024, conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
 You’ll find rest and refreshment in a place with hundreds, if not thousands, of your fellow homeschoolers milling all around you – checking out curricula, discussing speaker topics and workshops, and also meeting in smaller groups for one-on-one networking and encouragement.

 - Facebook homeschool groups.
-We have a thriving community of homeschool groups on Facebook, especially in the Kansas City area.
+We have a thriving community of homeschool groups and pages on Facebook, especially in the Kansas City area.
 Check out the following (the first is our own!):